SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 1.md

 ---
-name: 'Answer 3 : Stronger'
+name: 'Answer 3 : They are foraging'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|234|Stronger
+title: quiz|33|They are foraging
 labels: ''
 assignees: ''